 |Waldheim, Kurt [vols.
 1-2]||(box 4)|

 |Zimmer, Guido||(box 8)|

 Historical Analysis of 20 Name Files from CIA Records, by Prof. Breitman

 This series consists of decrypted, annotated translations of Soviet diplomatic telegrams intercepted by the U.S. during and after World War II.
 The messages mainly relate to the many worldwide espionage and counterespionage activities of the Soviet foreign intelligence services, most notably the activities of Soviet agents in the U.S. and Great Britain.
 These agents included Klaus Fuchs, Harry Gold, David Greenglass, Theodore Hall, and Julius and Ethel Rosenberg, who provided the Soviets with information about the U.S. atomic bomb project; suspected agents William Perl and Harry Dexter White; and British Intelligence double agents Guy Burgess, Donald Maclean, and Kim Philby.
 The records also provide information relating to Soviet agents who infiltrated the Department of Justice, the Department of State, the Department of the Treasury, the Office of Strategic Services, and the War Department; as well as agents with access to the White House, Congress, political parties, the media, and defense industries.

-For more information, see the Venona Messages Scope & Content Note in the Online Catalog.
+For more information, see the Venona Messages Scope & Content Note in the National Archives Catalog.

 All questions regarding these and other relevant records likely to be in the custody of the National Archives and Records Administration should be directed to: Archives2reference@nara.gov.

 Researchers seeking release of information withheld by agencies from these files should submit a Freedom of Information or other request directly to the National Archives Access/FOIA LICON (NWCTF).